KashyapKurella3000/Functional-Verification-of-AXI_Slave/README.md

 # Functional-Verification-of-AXI_Slave
-In this repository, we will be exploring, developing System Verilog and UVM test benches for AXI Salves
+In this repository, we will be exploring, developing System Verilog and UVM test benches for AXI Slaves

-Hello There :) How are you doing ??